angular-schule/website-articles/blog/2020-01-everything-github/README.md

 ---
-title: "Everything GitHub: Continues Integration, Deployment and Hosting for your Angular App"
+title: "Everything GitHub: Continuous Integration, Deployment and Hosting for your Angular App"
 author: Johannes Hoppe
 mail: johannes.hoppe@haushoppe-its.de
 bio: "Johannes is one of the two founders of the Angular.Schule and the main developer of angular-cli-ghpages.
 Recently he has been recognized as a Google Developer Expert (GDE)."
 author2: Dharmen Shah
 mail2: shhdharmen@gmail.com
 twitter2: shhdharmen
 bio2: "Dharmen is a Husband, Techie, Full Stack JavaScript Developer, Foodie, Hindi Pop Music from Ahmedabad in India.
-In his free-time he participates on the development of angular-cli-ghpages."
+In his free time he participates on the development of angular-cli-ghpages."
 published: 2020-01-13
 keywords:
   - Angular